Respectful Communications & Insect Cooperation

 It is becoming generally accepted that organically grown plants produce more phytonutrients and anti-oxidants in response to stresses.
 For a plant, stresses include being nibbled by insects.
 As a defense, they then produce higher levels of cancer-fighting and heart-healthy protective compounds.
 A few insects are therefore our allies.
 We don’t want to eliminate insects, just to have a garden in balance.

 We are taught that insects are bad or pests.
 It’s difficult to overcome this way of thinking.
 Disgust, repulsion, or fear of damage, loss, or imperfection is an attitude that causes millions of tons of pesticides to pollute the earth.
 Not only can we change our attitudes, we can develop relationships that are based on the intrinsic appreciation of the insects in our garden.
+And as we do so, even in just a tiny way, we are contributing to changing the consciousness of humanity to help heal the earth￼.

 What about our own self-worth?
 Because you have learned to appreciate insects, is no reason to assume insects have the right to get away with everything in your garden.
 We can negotiate with them in an equal partnership.
 In business, the old style of sticking to a bottom line and never giving in has yielded to the newer style of win-win negotiations and mediation.
 Applied to your garden, this means that both you and the natural world would come out as winners.
 You must know your negotiation strengths, be principled, and be willing to be very firm.